13 Sep Birth Notification in Sapporo

 You will be able to claim a refund of the balance at your ward office, if your actual delivery expense was less than the lump-sum allowance and you are a national health insurance member.
 Bring your bank account information.

-Ⅰ―4: To obtain subsidies for children up to the age of 15 years, apply for an infant and child medicare card (a pink card) at the same time as the Registration of Birth
+Ⅰ―4: To obtain subsidies for children up to the age of 15 years, apply for an infant and child medicare card (a pink card) after receiving health insurance card with your baby’s name on it.

 Ⅰ―5: Apply for Child Allowance (jidou teate 児童手当）